ystael/chicago-ug-math-bib/advanced/combinatorics.md

 #### Lovasz, *Problems in combinatorics*

-**[PS]** You simply must include what Hungarian mathematicians consider the most important math book ever, Laszlo Lovasz's huge tome covering combinatorics from an elementary level to Ph.D. level in one book.
+**[Pete Storm]** You simply must include what Hungarian mathematicians consider the most important math book ever, Laszlo Lovasz's huge tome covering combinatorics from an elementary level to Ph.D. level in one book.
 It teaches combinatorics the way Hungarians think it should be taught, by doing lots of problems.
 The problems are very hard, but in the book there are separate sections for problems, hints (which are often quite helpful), and full solutions.
 Every budding young Hungarian combinatorist spends a year doing every problem in this book sometime before he finishes his Ph.D.
 As a side treat, the questions are often filled with